-Installation - If you have a Modifry Adapter use the 4 extra-long adapter wires (red, black, green, purple) to connect the DCI and leave them full-length so you can put the DCI behind one of the side panels on the radio console.
-If you have a generic adapter it won't have the extra wires for the DCI.
+Installation - If you have a PnP harness nearly all the wiring is done for you, except for the SCV feature, so you can skip over most of this page.
+If you have a Modifry Adapter use the 4 extra-long adapter wires (red, black, green, purple) to connect the DCI and leave them full-length so you can put the DCI behind one of the side panels on the radio console.
+That makes for easy access if you need to change the dip switches at a later date.
+If you have a generic adapter it won't have the extra wires for the DCI so you'll have some additional work.
 You'll have to splice the DCI red and black wires into the switched power wires for the head unit, and then splice the DCI green and purple wires directly into the factory stereo harness green/red and yellow/blue wires (as if the "Modifry Adapter" in the below diagram were missing).
 The DCI Gray and Blue wires are optional and are described in detail below.